vlazzarini/vlazzarini.github.io/_posts/2023-04-02-story-of-a-single.md

 Earlier in March, I released a single with Aman Jagwani on drums based on an arrangement of the Mahavishnu Orchestra's track *Meeting of the Spirits*.
-This is the story behing the arrangement and recording.
+This is the story behind the arrangement and recording.

 This composition is very typical of the style and sound McLaughlin was developing with the Mahavishnu.
 It was a very original